syncfusion-content/maui-docs/MAUI/PDF-Viewer/Ink-Eraser.md

 {% endhighlight %}
 {% endtabs %}

-## How to erase the ink annotation using a stylus and scroll or zoom PDF page with the touch
+## How to erase ink annotation only using stylus

 The ink eraser operation can be customized so that the ink strokes can be erased only using a stylus by setting the AnnotationSettings.Ink.TouchScreenInputMode API to TouchScreenInputMode.Stylus.
 When the TouchScreenInputMode is set to the stylus, the PDF can be zoomed and scrolled using a finger.
-The default value of the TouchScreenInputMode property is TouchScreenInputMode.FingerAndStylus in which the zooming will be disabled and scrolling can be performed using the scroll head or two-fingers to add ink strokes on pages, and all other touch interactions will be considered as ink eraser operations.
+By default, the TouchScreenInputMode property is set to TouchScreenInputMode.FingerAndStylus, where both finger and stylus inputs are recognized for ink erasing operation.
+When TouchScreenInputMode is set to TouchScreenInputMode.Stylus, users can easily erase ink strokes using a stylus.
+However, zooming and scrolling functionality will still be available using their fingers.

 {% tabs %}
 {% highlight C# %}